I have lived and worked in both Thailand and Vietnam. I spent many years living and working in Bangkok, Thailand; I presently live in Hanoi, Vietnam.

-Today cities like Bangkok, Thailand are major western cities.
-If you want to live in or around a significant western city that would have a lot of the services, stores and other things that you are used to, Bangkok may be a better choice for you.
+Today cities like Bangkok, Thailand, are major western cities.
+If you want to live in or around a significant western city with a lot of the services, stores, and other things that you are used to, Bangkok may be a better choice for you.

-Vietnam also has major cities, but they are not yet as well developed as Bangkok, Thailand is.
-If you prefer to have a city with chars, living in Vietnam may be a better place for you.
+Vietnam also has significant cities, but they are not yet as well developed as Bangkok, Thailand is.
+If you prefer a city with chars, living in Vietnam may be a better place for you.

 Thailand Is Known For Its Nightime Entertainment

-There is nightlife in Vietnam, but it is nowhere compared to what cities like Bangkok, Thailand have.
-Many parts of the major cities in Vietnam can seem almost quiet or sleepy in the evening compared to Bangkok.
+There is nightlife in Vietnam, but it is nowhere compared to cities like Bangkok, Thailand have.
+Many parts of Vietnam’s major cities can seem quiet or sleepy in the evening compared to Bangkok.

 I Love Both Places But Choose To Live In Vietnam

 I love both Thailand and Vietnam.
 I loved and cherished all my years in Thailand and the beautiful friendships I made there.

 But if I had to choose which place to live, I would choose Vietnam and, in particular, Hanoi, Vietnam.